rgeirhos/object-recognition/README.md

 Contains a `.txt` file with a mapping from all 16 employed entry-level MS COCO categories to the corresponding (fine-grained) ImageNet classes.
 Further information is provided in the file itself.

 ## code
 This subdirectory contains all image manipulation code used in our experiments (conversion to grayscale, adding noise, eidolon distortions, ..).
 The main method of `image-manipulation.py` walks you through the various degradations.
 Note that the eidolon manipulation that we use in one of our experiments is based on the [Eidolon github repository](https://github.com/gestaltrevision/Eidolon), which you will need to download / clone if you would like to use it.
-We found and fixed a bug in the Python version of the toolbox, for which we created a pull request in August 2016 which has not (yet?) been merged (as of May 2017).
+We found and fixed a bug in the Python version of the toolbox, for which we created a pull request in August 2016 (`Fixed bug in partial coherence #1`) which has not (yet?) been merged (as of June 2017).
 Make sure to collect the files from the pull request as well, otherwise you will get different images!

 ## data-analysis
 The `data-analysis/` subdirectory contains a main R script, `data-analysis.R`, which can be used to plot and analyze the data contained in `raw-data/`.
 We used R version 3.2.3 for the data analysis.